 Every time I visit a new country, I have a list of essential must-try foods to get an impression of the quality of the local food industry.
 Among them, item # 2 marked chocolate.
 In terms of the taste of this sweetness, I give the first place to the producers of Germany - contrary to popular belief that the best chocolate is Belgian.
 I assumed that it was unlikely that she was referring to German or even Belgian sweets.
 For some reason, I was inclined to think about Mexico.
 This is the birthplace of chocolate, besides, it is located next to the United States, many fruits in Brighton were imported from neighboring Mexico.
 At the Duty Free of the Cancun airport, I once bought a few bars of local chocolate with a very unusual taste.

 The next day, Jessica wrote to me that she remembered what those sweets were called.
 I already grabbed my wallet and took the pose of a quick start, when I suddenly saw the painfully familiar These are Roshen.

 Expired Products Trading

-Another American shock awaited me at some particularly insolent outlets.
-Once, I remember, about 10 years ago I bought a box of chocolates in one of Odessa supermarkets.
-I came home, I look, and they are expired.
-He came back, showed it to the supermarket staff - they returned the money and apologized a hundred times.
-Since then, I have not seen expired products on the Ukrainian shelves.
+Another American shock awaited me in some particularly impudent retail outlets.
+Once, I remember, about 10 years ago I bought a box of chocolates in one of the Odessa supermarkets.
+I came home, I look, and they are overdue.
+He came back, showed it to the employees of the supermarket - they returned the money and apologized a hundred times.
+Since then, I have not seen expired products on Ukrainian counters.